bunk77/OperatingSystemProblem3/readme.txt

 things to do:

-anyone
-	make a second PCB toString that prints out all of the PCB and reg info figure out why most processes have pc incremented by 2 on current settings (may be unimportant)

 Bun
-	GitHub and trap functions, isr
+	trap_terminate, trap_iohandler, isr_iocomplete
 	timer thread

 Chris
 	integrate anything missed in Chris's stuff
-	IO thread, other threads or functions?
+	IO thread

 Mark
-	once everyone submits to GitHub, mark will debug
+	debug

 Paul
-	read up on everything and understand it well enough to do what needed
+	make a second PCB toString that prints out all of the PCB and reg info figure out why most processes have pc incremented by 2 on current settings

 C pocket reference cuz there's a cow on the front